An Affordable Way to Reach Further

 Note: A fee per term may be assessed to participate in the reimbursement program.

-When your employer or other agency authorizes a billing under its tuition benefit plan and will pay tuition directly to Elmhurst College, service charges relating to the payment will be waived or removed provided the payment is received within six weeks after the end of the term.
+When your employer or other agency authorizes a billing under its tuition benefit plan and will pay tuition directly to Elmhurst University, service charges relating to the payment will be waived or removed provided the payment is received within six weeks after the end of the term.

 Under such plans, payment of the charges cannot be dependent upon grades or course completion.